|

 Left hand has an anchor on the skin, right hand holds the knife (reverse this if you’re left handed), you collect a small amount of hair between the knife and your thumb then pull in the direction the hair is growing (never pull in the opposite direction, NEVER).
 The pull should be quick and decisive, not slow.

+Work down the neck towards the shoulders.
+Don’t worry if you get a couple of bare patches, this just means you have taken out some undercoat as your going.
+NOTE: I don’t strip to skin, some people do particularly on Airedales as they have thick undercoat, on Irish I leave the undercoat on the dog.
 Now continue down and along the body.
 Don’t worry about the throat and shoulders at this stage.
 Go down the side of the dog too.
 When you have done one side he will end up looking something like the photo below.
 This is the easy side for right handed people.
 Don’t loose heart with the more difficult side, you have to finish the job and finish it on the same day.

 Handy Hint: Lie the dog on his side, it is much easier than trying this with him standing up, you will not be at such a weird angle with your wrists.

 Note that I have trimmed down the back of this dogs legs too.
-This dog does not appear to have a lot of furnishings but I have left the hair on the curve d p art (called the stifle) of his back legs.
+This dog does not appear to have a lot of furnishings but I have left the hair on the curve

 Handy Hint: Give yourself and your dog plenty of breaks.
 This is a repetitive activity and most of us long time groomers have suffered inflamation from prolonged grooming.
-The dogs also need to enjoy this experience, so lots of breaks with a game included is good
+The dogs also need to enjoy this experience, so lots of breaks with a game included is good.

+Now do the same to the other side of your dog and continue up and under his tail.
 Once that has been done start work on the top of the head.
 I do this by holding the head steady and gently pulling in the direction the hair is growing.
 This is and area where the Rosin bag is really useful, particularly with top and bottom of ears.

 Handy hint: holding the nose down like this not only gives control but it does anchor the skin on the head.